It's A No Show, Show

 All of that said, this ended up being a pretty average episode considering the circumstances.
 The most important part was that I could sense the collaborative cooperation that was just a little off when it was still pretty much Chevy's show.

 Though this episode was nothing really worth writing home about, there's still writing involved as I give you...

 The Wicker Breakdown:

-- Next was a sketch called Crossroads where Belushi plays a young boy who is contemplating dropping out of school.
-He seems to have a couple good points but everyone beats the crap out of him instead of answering with advice.
+Next was a sketch called Crossroads where Belushi plays a young boy who is contemplating dropping out of school.
+He seems to have a couple of good points, but everyone beats the crap out of him instead of answering with advice.